curlybraces/keeper/README.md

 # Keeper

-Keeper is a simple, secure web based password manager that uses key derivation.
+A simple, secure, and easy to use web based password manager.

 ## How it works